Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/preparations/_index.en.md

 3. Set up the application to use Azure Keyvault and the client to use Maskinporten

-// TODO: ASK RUNE WHAT NEEDED TO BE DONE IN THE AUTH PART

 ## Maskinporten Integration

 Before going forward on this step, make sure you have access